The Best Shipping Services for Your Small eCommerce Business

-Out of all of these shipping carriers, the majority of eCommerce business owners choose to ship with UPS.
-There are many different reasons as to why this may be.
+Out of all shipping carriers, the majority of small business owners choose to ship with UPS for many different reasons.

-UPS offers many services, ranging from Same Day delivery (which USPS does not have) to Worldwide Express Freight.
+UPS offers several prices, ranging from Same Day delivery to Worldwide Express Freight.

-Similar to UPS, FedEx as a premium shipping carrier offers many services – ranging from same day, air/ocean freight, expedited/extra-care handling, and more.
+Similar to UPS, FedEx is a premium shipping carrier for small businesses that offers many services, ranging from same day, air/ocean freight, expedited/extra-care handling, and more.

 Why use UPS or FedEx over USPS?